fengxia41103/myblog/content/thoughts/paintings.md

 when the whole point of residential is about peaceful family life!???
 Isn't this a joke or what!?
 And the performance arts in a round, smooth, harmony looking egg!?
 NO!
-Performance arts are energy, initiation, burst of force, searching for human soul, touching the untouchable, speaking the unspeakables!
+Performance arts are energy, initiation, burst of force, searching deep in human soul, touching the untouchable, speaking the unspeakables!
 How can they live with harmony!!?...
 I'm angry, I'm about to cry, because they are sooooo fake and soo lost the meaning of what the form is for... these, are